Cold Exposure and the Nervous System

 Post-exposure response (minutes to hours after): - Parasympathetic rebound in many people - HRV may increase above baseline - Heart rate typically drops below baseline - Relaxation response kicks in

-Research findings: - 2024 study showed parasympathetic activation post-cold - Effect duration varies (30 minutes to several hours) - Regular practice may enhance response over time - Individual variation is significant
+Research findings: - 2024 cold exposure study showed parasympathetic activation post-cold - Cold water immersion research confirmed HRV benefits of regular practice - Effect duration varies (30 minutes to several hours) - Regular practice may enhance response over time - Individual variation is significant

 Types of Cold Exposure